scnapoleon/Governing-Documents/Financial-Bylaws.md

 ##### F.	The Executive Committee Treasurer, on behalf of the Senate or Allocation Board, is responsible for allocating funds to the College constituencies.

-## Article VII &mdash Allocation Procedure/Recommended Timeline
+## Article VII &mdash; Allocation Procedure/Recommended Timeline
 #### I.	August - Accounting Office makes appropriate allocations from the general Student Government account to each RSO.
 #### II.
 August/September
 ##### A.	Develop a rubric for permissible Allocation requests